-There is never a more important period in the life of your engine than the period between 0 and 1600 km (1000 mi).
-For this reason, you should read the following material carefully.
+There is never a more important period in the life of your engine than the period Fuel consumption depends largely on between 0 and 1600 km (1000 mi).
+For your riding style.
+Consider the followthis reason, you should read the following material carefully.
+Shift up swiftly, and avoid high en-